-Certain executives and employees of the Company, including the chief executive officer, are members of LIB's board of directors.
+Certain executives and employees of the Company, including the chief executive officer, are members of LIB's board of managers and/or have equity investments in LIB.
 The Company entered into a MSA dated November 24, 2015 with LIB, a company that engages in research, development, marketing and commercialization of pharmaceutical drugs.
-Subsequently, the Company and LIB have entered into several task orders for the Company to perform various clinical development and central laboratory services.
-The Company recognized service revenue from LIB of \$0.2 million during the Successor year ended December 31, 2016 in the Company's consolidated statements of operations.
+Subsequently, the Company and LIB have entered into several task orders for the Company to perform clinical trial related services.
+The Company recognized service revenue from LIB of \$1.4 million and \$0.2 million during the years ended December 31, 2017 and 2016 in the Company's consolidated statements of operations, respectively.
+As of December 31, 2017 and 2016, the Company had, from LIB, Advanced billings of \$0.2 million and less than \$0.1 million in the consolidated balance sheets, respectively.
+In addition, the Company had Accounts receivable and unbilled, net from LIB of \$0.5 million and less than \$0.1 million in the consolidated balance sheets at December 31, 2017 and 2016, respectively.